 With the upcoming referendum, where British voters will decide if the UK is to remain part of the EU or to leave the EU threw up a couple of questions for us here at dot2dot nursery insurance.
-We thought it best to try and ask the opinions of one of our strategic partners, Croner.
 We wanted to know how an EU exit by the UK might affect the Nursery Industry

 If the UK does vote to leave the EU then we would need to negotiate a new trading agreement with Europe.